Overview of Server Monitoring Tools:

 - AppDynamics view server health.

-- Identify performance issue and fix it immediately.
+- Identify the performance issue and fix it immediately.

 - Track different server metrics such as CPU usage, disk space, memory issues etc.